neutrinoceros/inifix/README.md

 In case where both reprensations are equally compact (e.g. `100` VS `1e2`), e-notation is prefered in encoding.

-While decoding, `e` can be lower or upper case, but they are also encoded as lower case.
+While decoding, `e` can be lower or upper case, but they are always encoded as lower case.

 ## Installation